 When to Visit Kandt House Museum

 Visitors of all ages are welcome.
-Besides visiting the Kandt House Museum, you can explore the other seven museums in and around Kigali.
+Besides the Kandt House Museum, you can also explore the other seven museums in and around Kigali.

 Other Attractions in Rwanda

 Half of the world’s mountain gorilla population lives in Rwanda.
-In the northern region, at Volcanoes National Park, you can see them while participating in gorilla trekking or habituation experiences.
+In the northern region, at Volcanoes National Park, you can see them through gorilla trekking or habituation experiences.

-Mountain gorillas are gentle and shy apes with DNA that is 98% similar to humans.
+Mountain gorillas are gentle and shy apes, with DNA that is about 98% similar to that of humans.

-In Nyungwe National Park, you can go chimpanzee trekking and enjoy a canopy walk.
+In Nyungwe National Park, you can go chimpanzee trekking and enjoy the canopy walk.
 Akagera National Park offers boat rides and game drives for a chance to see Rwanda’s wildlife.

 The Kandt House Museum is one of Rwanda’s top attractions.
-Spend some of your vacation exploring this museum to learn about the fascinating history, culture, and politics of this beautiful country.
+It’s well worth spending part of your visit exploring this museum to learn about the history, culture, and politics of this country.